We’ve set up a Facebook group for people caring for the elderly through Coronavirus – Visit Group

 We will all need more reasons to stay in touch with family, neighbours and friends as life slows down: how about a street or online book club?
 Or perhaps a Skype cooking group sharing favourite recipes or store cupboard ingredients.

 There is also technology available for sharing games and hobbies online – from virtual Pictionary to super sophisticated bridge.
-This will all become increasingly important over the coming weeks of isolation from Coronavirus.
+This will all become increasingly important over a self-isolation period.

 Keeping healthy and taking exercise